-Religious knowledge: Islam: The family of the Holy Prophet
+Religious knowledge: Shia Islam: The Battle of Kerbala

 Introduction for the student

 Arabic nations are trying to liberate themselves from their dictators.
 In some countries (e.g. Iraq and Pakistan), Sunni and Shia Muslims are murdering each other.
 Islamic extremists hate "the west" and are attacking it.
 To understand all this, it is useful for non-Muslims to know and understand what Muslims grow up with and believe and are passionate about, especially how stories are handed down to Muslim children from one generation to the next.
 It is more important for us to know what children believe than what scholars say.